ekuric/ioscale/scalevm/scale-README.md

 # Important

-In `vm-dv.yml` template we have `nodeSelector` specificiation
+In `vm-dv.yml` template we can add `nodeSelector` specificiation

 ```
 spec:
       nodeSelector:
-        scale.spectrum.ibm.com/role: storage
+        scale.spectrum.ibm.com/role: test-storage
 ```
-in order to start virtual only on Fusion Access storage nodes.
+in order to start virtual only on Fusion Access storage nodes if that is important.
+If `nodeSelector` is used then it is necessary to label nodes with `scale.spectrum.ibm.com/role: test-storage`

 File `templates/vmdensity-template.yml` is main configuration file, where we can change storage class and image used by virtual machines.